zhubao315/learn-agentic-ai/04_daca_cloud_first_local/02_cloud_native_setup/02_hello_containers/readme.md

 ---

-## Step 11: Why Containers and Kubernetes for DACA?
+## Step 5: Why Containers and Kubernetes for DACA?

 - **Consistency**: Containers ensure agent apps (e.g., Chat Service) run identically everywhere.
 - **Scalability**: Kubernetes scales pods for DACA’s event-driven architecture.
 - **Deployment**: Prepares for ACA/Kubernetes, avoiding Compose’s rework.
 - **Resilience**: Kubernetes restarts failed pods, supporting CockroachDB state management.

-Next, in **13_dapr_containerization**, we’ll add a Dapr sidecar to this agent app in Kubernetes, enabling state and pub/sub.
+Next, in we will cover kubernetes and helm basics to prepare for adding a Dapr sidecar to this agent app in Kubernetes, enabling state and pub/sub.

 ---

-## Step 12: Next Steps
+## Step 6: Next Steps

 You’ve learned containers and Kubernetes with Rancher Desktop!
 Now install Lense - we will use it later
 - [Download Lens - IDE for Kubernetes](https://k8slens.dev/download)